- Academic Requirements

 - JD/MSLA Program

-A student also may earn a JD/MSLA (Master of Science in Legal Administration).
+A student may earn a JD/MSLA (Master of Science in Legal Administration).
 For further information please contact the MSLA department or visit the MSLA web site »

 - Free Credits Above Ninety